 Notes

-1 This is a compilation of the Health Services (Health Service Providers) Order 2016 and includes the amendments made by the other written laws referred to in the following table..
+This is a compilation of the Health Services (Health Service Providers) Order 2016 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table